 New UAE tax residency criteria – What are they?

-In short, the new Cabinet Resolution outlines the terms by which a person is considered a tax resident of the UAE.
+The new Cabinet Resolution outlines the terms by which a person is considered a tax resident of the UAE.
 It also outlines the formalities of achieving and offering proof of such status, such as the Tax Residency Certificate (TRC).

 The Resolution covers how the changes will impact individuals and corporate or legal entities.
-The overall aim is to offer much greater clarity about the UAE tax regime for entrepreneurs, employers, residents and others.
+The overall aim is to offer much greater clarity about the UAE tax regime for entrepreneurs, employers, residents, and others.

 Individuals and entities wishing to demonstrate UAE tax residence can apply to the Federal Tax Authority (FTA) for a Tax Residency Certificate.
 Once the FTA is satisfied that the applicant meets the new criteria, they will issue the document, which can be used when claiming benefits and reliefs under international tax treaties.